Frequently Asked Questions

 Mere assembly of the subcomponents does not constitute substantial transformation.

-FRA has developed various lists of items FRA considers to be components of rolling stock for use by grantees that will be procuring rolling stock .
-Grantees should consult with FRA before issuing procurement notices for rolling stock.
+FRA developed lists of likely rolling stock components for use by grantees procuring rolling stock .
+Grantees should consult with FRA before issuing procurement notices for rolling stock to be certain their component list is appropriate for the type of railcars being procured.

 Component means any article, material, or supply, whether manufactured or unmanufactured, that is directly incorporated into the end product at the final assembly location.
 (See FTA regulation: 49 C.F.R. § 661.3)